-Covid 19 Coronavirus: No new cases, 1,428 recovered from virus
+Covid 19 Coronavirus: No new cases, 1428 recovered from virus, one more person in hospital

 The person would stay home as a precaution until they have a negative test result.

-"ARPHS has informed the Board that it still considers Marist College safe for students to return on Monday 18 May."
+"ARPHS has informed the board that it still considers Marist College safe for students to return on Monday 18 May."

 • Covid19.govt.nz: The Government's official Covid-19 advisory website